plewis/plewis.github.io/phylogenetics/lab-bamm.md

 :large_blue_diamond: Be sure to re-run the snippet above after you install these packages so that the packages are loaded and ready to be used.

 We will add to this notebook throughout the lab today.

-### Login to Xanadu

-:large_blue_diamond: Login to your account on the Health Center (Xanadu) cluster, then issue

-    srun --qos=mcbstudent --partition=mcbstudent --mem=1G --pty bash

-to start a session on a node that is not currently running jobs.

-{% comment %}
-**Important** The <tt>--mem=5G</tt> part is important for this lab, as RevBayes uses more than the default amount (128 MB) of memory sometimes.
-{% endcomment %}

-:large_blue_diamond: Use the unix <tt>mkdir</tt> command to create a directory to play in today:

-    cd
-    mkdir bammlab

 ## A test using a simulated Yule tree